p2c2e/scala-zio-bookmarks/README.md

 * Going from sequential to parallel is only few chars of change
 * The 'underlying code' is normal code that gets wrapped in ZIO
 * While writing the code, it is clear what errors can crop up based on strong typing
+* God forbid, if you have more bookmarked sites than me, you may want to bump up the thread count toward the top of the file (currently set to 50)